What we’re doing to encourage people and businesses to switch to electric.

 New electric car clubs

 We are working with West of England car club providers to install charging points for electric car club vehicles, so that those people who don’t need a car all the time can still benefit from electric technology.
-Co-Wheels have a fleet of 10 EVs operating in Bristol.

 We provide 50% match funding for charge points to be installed in businesses.
 Grant funds currently available in North Somerset and Bath and North East Somerset only.

 Each local authority in the West of England is converting a proportion of their diesel and petrol powered fleet to electric.

 To date, over 70 electric vehicles have been added to local authorities’ fleets, providing essential services in the cities and countryside of the region.

 West of England residents were offered the opportunity to try out an electric vehicle (EV) for two weeks, for only the cost of the electricity used.
 This allowed people to gain the full experience of using an EV, helping people to feel more confident about switching to an EV in the future.